Andrea Antico: Work and influence

+This is the first keyboard music ever to be printed.
+"Organo" then was a generic term which could refer to different keyboard instruments.
+The book consists of 29 pieces by composers like Tromboncino or Cara that were printed in keyboard tablature.

-Antico was also a composer, and occasionally included his own frottole in his publications, signing them "Andrea Anticho D.M."
+Antico was also a composer, and occasionally included his own frottole in his publications, signing them "Andrea Anticho D.M".
 They are in a light, fairly simple, and homophonic musical style.

 In popular media

 The early music Ensemble Renaissance performs and has recorded a setting of his frottole as part of its "Journey through Dalmatia" and Music of the Old Adriatic program.